Trichomoniasis

 • You may also have pain when passing urine (peeing) or during ejaculation (coming).

-• You may have pain, swelling or redness around the head of your penis.
+• You may have pain, swelling or redness around the head of your penis or foreskin.

-As the symptoms of trichomoniasis are similar to other STIs, it can be difficult to diagnose.
-Your doctor will ask you a few questions about your symptoms, and whether you have had any sexual contact with someone with trichomoniasis infection.
-Your doctor will also examine your genital area.
+Trichomoniasis can be difficult to diagnose because the symptoms are similar to other sexually transmitted infections (STIs).
+Your healthcare provider or sexual wellbeing clinic will ask you a few questions about your symptoms, and whether you have had any sexual contact with someone with trichomoniasis infection.
+They might also examine your genital area.

-If you have trichomoniasis, your doctor may also test for other STIs or do a sexual health check.
+If you have trichomoniasis, your healthcare provider may also test for other STIs or do a sexual health check.
+Read more about sexually transmitted infections (STIs).

-• It can increase the risk of getting or spreading other STIs, such as HIV and bacterial vaginosis.
-For example, trichomoniasis can cause genital inflammation, which makes it easier to get infected with the HIV virus, or to pass the HIV virus on to a sex partner.
+• It can increase your risk of getting or spreading other STIs, such as HIV and bacterial vaginosis.
+Trichomoniasis can cause genital inflammation, which makes it easier to get infected with the HIV virus, or to pass the HIV virus on to a sex partner.

-• Both men and women are at increased risk of infertility.
+• Both males and females are at increased risk of infertility.

-• Trichomoniasis can cause pelvic inflammatory disease in women.
+• Trichomoniasis can cause pelvic inflammatory disease in females.

-• It can also cause inflammation of the prostate gland in men (prostatitis).
+• It can also cause inflammation of the prostate gland in males (prostatitis).

-• Trichomoniasis has been associated with having your baby too early (preterm), and for your baby to have a low birth weight.
+• If you're pregnant, your baby is more likely to come early and to have a low birth weight.

 Practising safer sex can protect you from getting, or passing on trichomoniasis and other STIs.
 The following tips can help prevent STIs:

-• Use condoms during vaginal, oral or anal sex with every partner, every time.
+• Use condoms or oral dams during vaginal, oral or anal sex with every partner, every time.

-• Keep sex toys clean and avoid sharing sex toys with others.
+• Keep sex toys clean, cover them with a condom when you use them and avoid sharing with others.

-• Avoid having sex if you or your partner has any symptoms such as sores, ulcers, discharge or any pain around the genital area – get checked by a doctor first.
+• Avoid having sex if you or your partner have any symptoms such as sores, ulcers, discharge or any pain around the genital area – get checked by a healthcare provider first.

-• Have regular STI checks (every 3 months), especially if you have had any unprotected sex (sex without a condom) or have more than one partner.
+• Have regular STI checks (every 3 months), especially if you have had any unprotected sex (sex without a condom) or have more than 1 partner.

 • Wash your hands with soap and water before and after sex or sexual play.